Rubiksman78/MonikA.I/README.md

 https://user-images.githubusercontent.com/66365083/209359921-a4fdad5e-abbd-4550-a1fb-62d695e76c51.mp4

 ## :alarm_clock: To develop
-- Convert `playwright` browser simulator to python `requests` for faster run and no parasite window
 - Speech to text to convert your own voice in text and directly speak with Monika :white_check_mark:
 - Better face emotions detection :white_check_mark:
 - Face recognition for Monika only to recognize you